AndrewGroebe/MusicPlayer/README.md

     "genre": ROCK
   }
 ```
-Relevant resources are found using this information (mp3 file found by concatenating .mp3 on to the title)
+Relevant resources can be found using this information (mp3 file found by concatenating .mp3 on to the title)